Skip to main content

 Treatment

-Most individuals with mpox have mild symptoms and do not require any specific interventions.
-Treatment for mpox remains supportive and targeted on symptoms (e.g. fever control, hydration support, treat secondary infections).
-There are no specific antiviral treatments that have proven to be effective in human cases of monkeypox.
+Most individuals with Mpox have mild symptoms and do not require any specific interventions.
+Treatment for Mpox remains supportive and targeted on symptoms (e.g., fever control, hydration support, treatment of secondary infections).
+There are no specific antiviral treatments that have proven to be effective in human cases of Mpox or approved in Canada for this indication.

 The antivirals cidofovir, brindofovir, and tecovirimat have all been examined in in-vitro and/or animal models.
-Of these, only tecovirimat may be considered in severe cases of human mpox on a case-by-case basis.
+Of these, only tecovirimat may be considered in severe cases of human Mpox on a case-by-case basis.
+Tecovirimat is available from Health Canada through the Special Access Program and small quantities are stocked in British Columbia within Health Authority pharmacy departments across the province.

 Guidance for the treatment of Mpox